grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 Being slightly shallower did slow the leaking somewhat.
 And for a short while they were able to overcome the weight of the water in the cargo hold by displacing a little more water from the trim tanks.
 But as time passed, the bow sank deeper and deeper as water relentlessly seeped in.
 The deck was soon at a 60 degree down-angle as they drifted like a derelict through the black water 250 meters down.
 It was getting more and more difficult to move around the boat, and the dramatic effort required by even simple tasks was causing panic to vein its way into the moral of the crew.
 Cassandra had to constantly press her feet against the sonar console to keep from sliding off her chair into it, and her leg muscles were burning with the effort.

-Finally, when they had gained maybe 5 nautical miles, Percy's patience overcame her fear, and she gave Gregory the order to fully blow out the main ballast.
+Finally, when they had gained maybe five nautical miles, Percy's patience overcame her fear, and she gave Gregory the order to fully blow out the main ballast.
 With the scraping creak of the rusty valves as Gregory opened them, the _Prospect_ shot up from the depths.
 The hull screamed and groaned with relief the whole way, and the boat burst through the surface, settling back down to just under with the deck awash.

 Percy put the periscope up and scanned around an empty sea.
 The western sky was starting to redden with late-day light.
 She opened the hatch from the control room, and the whole crew followed her up on to the bridge.
 Even though the _Prospect_ still had the semblance of a sinking vessel -- with a bow-down tilt, and only the sail above water -- she let the crew have a moment in the fresh air.
 They had been scarily deep.
 It had felt to Percy like they had stood on the very edge of the black hole under them and hurled insults at it while daring it to swallow them.
 Yet here they were back to the safety of the planar world.
 She was going to let her crew appreciate that for a moment before they got back to work.